Widgery Tribunal

 Legacy & Impact

-The Widgery Tribunal examined the events of 30 January 1972 in Derry, when British soldiers shot 26 civilians, killing 14.
-Lord Chief Justice Widgery reported within 11 weeks, finding that while some soldiers' firing 'bordered on the reckless', the soldiers had been fired upon first and had aimed at identified targets.
-The tribunal made no recommendations for reform.
+The Widgery Tribunal examined the events of 30 January 1972 in Derry, when British soldiers shot 26 unarmed civilians, killing 14.
+Lord Chief Justice Widgery reported within 11 weeks, finding that while some soldiers' firing 'bordered on the reckless', the Army had faced an IRA gunman and nail bombers.
+The report accepted soldiers' accounts that they fired at identified targets.

-In 1998, Prime Minister Tony Blair announced a new inquiry under Lord Saville, stating that the Widgery Report had been unable to establish the truth.
-The Saville Inquiry (1998-2010) concluded that the killings were 'unjustified and unjustifiable', that none of the casualties was posing a threat, and that soldiers had knowingly put forward false accounts to Widgery.
-Following Saville's report, Prime Minister David Cameron formally apologised in the House of Commons.
+In 1998, Prime Minister Tony Blair announced the Saville Inquiry, stating that Bloody Sunday had left 'a legacy of mistrust and suspicion' requiring re-examination.
+The Saville Report (2010) concluded that the killings were 'unjustified and unjustifiable', that none of the casualties was posing a threat, and that soldiers had knowingly put forward false accounts.
+Prime Minister David Cameron formally apologised in Parliament.

 Lasting Reforms